flancian/garden/agora pkg chapter.md

 Some parting words:

 If you don't like this [[Agora]], that's perfectly alright -- please consider improving it!
-Your Agora is our Agora.